Taking Down CBC Fifth Estate's Documentary 'Conspiracy in Coutts' - Part 1

 The Coutts Four - Chris Carbert, Tony Olienick, Jerry Morin, and Chris Lysak.

 Following their arrests the men were repeatedly denied bail for what could be described as questionable reasons, other than the supposed ‘seriousness’ of the ‘conspiracy to murder police’ charge.
-Thus, they spent some two years in remand custody, awaiting their court date, before they were ever tried or convicted on any of the charges they faced During their incarceration they were denied visitation rights, even with their immediate families — including their children.
-As they awaited a trial date, that was months away, they remained in Alberta remand centres* — poorly equipped facilities where, due to overcrowding, the men were often forced to share quarters with violent repeat offenders and mentally deranged and drug addicted inmates who were often going through withdrawal symptoms or having hallucinations.
+Thus, they spent some two years in remand custody, awaiting their court date, before they were ever tried or convicted on any of the charges they faced As they awaited a trial date, that was months away, they remained in Alberta remand centres* — poorly equipped facilities where, due to overcrowding, the men were often forced to share quarters with violent repeat offenders and mentally deranged and drug addicted inmates who were often going through withdrawal symptoms or having hallucinations.

 *Remand centres in Calgary, Lethbridge and Medicine Hat